 Oil stains on asphalt driveways are not just unsightly—they can get tracked into your house or in your car.
 Removing oil stains from your asphalt driveway is not at all like wiping up a food spill on your kitchen floor.
 Instead, you need to adjust your methods and use greater force in combination with chemicals that effectively break up the oil.

-Basics of Cleaning Oil From Asphalt Surfaces
+Basics of Removing Oil Stains From Asphalt Surfaces

 Even before you begin, you have an advantage.
 Asphalt is an impermeable surface—less porous than concrete.
 Since asphalt sheds water, it also has a tendency to shed oil stains.